trgr5899/2020_Summer_App_Project/README.md

-# 2020_Summer_App_Project
+# 2020 POD
-Designing an app to further our knowledge of software development
+Designing a social media app to further our knowledge of software development

 # Tools Used
 - Android Studio